- 1 Get out of your email marketing rut.

 Know your value proposition.
-As an email marketer, you need to know why your programme is important to your brand and to your customers.
+As an email marketer, you need to know why your program is important to your brand and to your customers.
 Once you’ve honed in on your value proposition across different customer segements, you can then think about creative ways to communicate this message to your various audiences.

-With executives and marketers in the same car, a road map to where you’re going and what you want to achieve and a clear understanding of the value you bring to your customers, you’ll be much more likely to create email marketing campaigns that engage and excite your customers.
+With executives and marketers in the same car, a road map to where you’re going and what you want to achieve, and a clear understanding of the value you bring to your customers, you’ll be much more likely to create email marketing campaigns that engage and excite your customers.

-60% of all email marketers ranked co-ordinating campaign strategy across channels as one of their three greatest challenges.
+60% of all email marketers ranked coordinating campaign strategy across channels as one of their three greatest challenges.

 Source: The Relevancy Group

 Data is the engine behind any email campaign because it’s essential for delivering personalization.
 And personalization is what makes customers sit up, take notice, and act on your emails.
 In fact, in the 2017 Adobe Consumer Email Survey Report, 79 percent of customers said customization of emails from brands was of medium to high importance.